Sitecore-Community/docs/documentation/xDB/Extending Experience Analytics reports/index.md

 * Sitecore.Analytics.Aggregation.dll
 * Sitecore.Analytics.Model.dll
 * Sitecore.ExperienceAnalytics.dll
 Create new class called "ByBrowserVersion" and inherit that from either `DimensionBase` or `VisitDimensionBase` base class.
-Lets use the second one in this example.
+Let's use the second one in this example.
 2 abstract methods need to be implemented.
-Lets do some simple implementation:
+Let's do some simple implementation:

 ```csharp
 using System;